TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 We are at Nyquist bin4!

-Check your output, <kbd>postprocess_masked.star</kbd> in ChimeraX, it should look sharper than what you had before, and at high threshold you should already see some rRNA helices.
+Check your output, <kbd>postprocess_masked.star</kbd> in ChimeraX, it should look sharper than what you had before, and at high threshold, you should already see some rRNA helices.

 ## More classification or going to High-resolution?